n-elia/algobet/README.md

 _Authors: Nicola Elia, Alessandro Parenti, Domenico Tortola_

+This version is currently a _draft_.
+Authrors are still waiting for approval.

 ## Project goal

 The project goal consists in implementing a **decentralized bet system**, in which several participants may bet on the result of a particular event.
 The smart contract would collect the bids and - at the end of the event - the Algorand network will autonomously distribute the payouts between the winning participants.